dangoldin/blog.dangoldin.com/_posts/2016-05-22-analyzing-imdb-data-actors-vs-actresses.md

   <li class="span8">
     <div class="thumbnail">
       <img src="{{ IMG_PATH }}age-gender.png" alt="Age distribution by gender" />
-      <p>A replication of CuriousGnu's chart as a sanity check to make sure the data was loaded correctly.
+      <p>A replication of <a href="https://www.curiousgnu.com/imdb-age-distribution">CuriousGnu's chart</a> as a sanity check to make sure the data was loaded correctly.
 As one can guess, actresses skew younger compared to actors with an average of 34.6 compared with 41 for actors.</p>
     </div>
   </li>